Home

 Construction Methods

-There are three basic ways to build a backyard pond; 1) pond liners, 2) concrete, or 3) fiberglass.
 There are pros and cons to each, but any of the three can do a fine job.

 Pond liners are probably the easiest method to use and the cost is reasonable.
-PVC is a less expensive liner option, but a butyl rubber liner will last longer, primarily becasue it is stronger than PVC.
+PVC is a less expensive liner option, but a butyl rubber liner will last longer, primarily because it is stronger than PVC.
 Liners can be punctured or torn so an underlayment is highly recommended.
 While easy and relatively inexpensive, pond liners do not last as long as the other methods.

 Concrete offers the least expensive option, at least initially.
 Long term maintenance can cause the expense to go up significantly, but if everything is done properly up front, you should be okay.
 A professional is usually your best bet here.
 The key is proper waterproofing.
 Concrete is porous, so you will have to be sure a waterproof coating is applied correctly.